Love and Loathing at the DNC

 Reporting this evening at 5 pm at KSQD 90.7 FM Community Radio and praying with all my might the tech works.
 Thanks to Nyanko Nyasu who is holding down the fort at home.

-(Note, coming up on our radio show: Terra Vance — Marked Melungeon IS related to J.D. and will be on our show in October.)
+(Note, coming up on our radio show: Terra Vance — Marked Melungeon IS related to J.D.
+Vance and will be on our show in October.)

 P.S.
 My hotel room is tiny box with a full size fridge in it and a view of a power pole.
-Weirdly, there is only decaf coffee in the coffee pods (emergency situation!).
+Weirdly, there is only decaf coffee in the coffee pods (emergency situation!)
 In the distance, a brown-brick church, the Chicago skyline.

 A wonderful and non-stop Dem volunteer, a Black woman from Houston, Judy, told me she was going to John Legend’s party (at midnight or so) and said I could jump in her Uber with her!
 I just could not do it, my legs were shot.
 I’ll ask her how it was.
 I know.
 So lame.
 I KNOW.